InformaticFreak/vectometry/README.md

 [![PyPI - Package](https://img.shields.io/pypi/v/vectometry)](https://pypi.org/project/vectometry/)&nbsp;
 [![PyPI - Downloads](https://img.shields.io/pypi/dm/vectometry)](https://pypi.org/project/vectometry/)&nbsp;

-The Python package _**vectometry**_ implements a Point object as well as a Vector object and the common vector operations in 3-dimensional space.
+The Python package _**vectometry**_ implements a Point object as well as a Vector object and the common vector operations in 3-dimensional space as well as for 2-dimensions.
 All functions can be used as the function itself, or via *Magical Functions* and *Operator Overloading*.
 That means, for example the magnitude of a vector A can be calculated by `vectometry.norm(A)`, but also by the Built-In function `abs(A)`.
 And for example the scalar product of vectors A and B can be calculated by `vectometry.dot(A,B)`, but also by the (`*`)-operator: `A*B`.

 Developed by InformaticFreak (c) 2021